roselis-lab/roselis-lab/README.md

 ## Selected work

 - **[Predixor](https://github.com/roselis-lab/predixor)** — open source.
 Generates security requirements from a machine-readable description of an AI architecture.
 - **MCP gateway & MCP platform security** — architecture and requirements for safe MCP deployment in an enterprise, done with a platform working group.
-Defended at architectural review.
 - **LLM / Agent / MCP threat models** — co-authored, with mitigations mapped to specific components and owning teams.
-The MCP slice was built from primary research.
 - **Promptfoo integration for LLM security testing** — designed and shipped automated security testing for internal LLM apps; integrated with platform and DevSecOps pipelines.
 - **Vibecoding & Shadow AI** — policy and controls for AI-assisted development.
 Co-authored a mandatory AI-security course for engineering.

 ## Background

-Currently AI / MLSecOps in a large bank.
+Currently working on GenAI/LLM security in one of Eastern Europe’s largest financial ecosystems.
 Before that I launched and ran the InfoSec practice at a B2B services company (express audit, OWASP, incident response).
 Earlier I did infrastructure security work: NGFW, SIEM, EDR, audit automation in Python / Bash / PowerShell.
 Bachelor in Information Security (SUAI), pentest training, English C1/C2.

 Guest expert at ITMO Talent Hub and reviewer on the ITMO master's thesis defense commission.
 Talks at ProductStar Online School.